YourongYe/AWS/AWS Certified Developer Associate Exam/key_points.md

 6. Go back to EC2 Instance Connect, and try command: `aws iam list-users`, and now you can see the user details

 **Attention**: never use AWS credentials to log into AWS from your EC2 instance, cus others can access the instance and will be able to see it.

+# How to copy volume across AZ or Regions?
+1. Create a snaptshot from an EBS volume
+2. Create a